niv/open-gpu-kernel-modules/.github/ISSUE_TEMPLATE/bug_report.md

-name: Report Bug
+name: 🐞 Report Bug 🐞
 description: Please do not ask questions, request features, or report confidential security issues here; read on below for all of those!
 Also, before submitting a new ticket, check if someone else may already have reported it.
 CONTRIBUTING.md is worth a read for the current guidelines.
-title: ''
 labels: bug
-assignees: ''
 body:
 - type: input
   id: sw_driver_version
   attributes:
     label: NVIDIA OpenRM Driver version
     description: Which OpenRM driver version are you running?
   validations:
     required: true
 - type: input
   id: hw_gpu_type
   attributes:
     label: Hardware: GPU
     description: Which GPU is this bug manifesting with (name multiple or N/A if it happens without a GPU too)?
   validations:
     required: true
 - type: textarea
    id: bug_description
    attributes:
      label: Describe the bug
      description: Please write a clear and concise description of what the bug is.
    validations:
      required: true
 - type: textarea
    id: bug_repro
    attributes:
      label: To Reproduce
      description: Please provide bullet-pointed reproduction steps, so we can see the issue on our end.
 Name all required preconditions.
    validations:
      required: true
 - type: textarea
    id: bug_incidence
    attributes:
      label: Bug Incidence
      description: How often does the issue happen?
      options:
      - Once
      - Sometimes
      - Always
    validations:
      required: true
 - type: textarea
    id: bug_expected_behaviour
    attributes:
      label: Expected behaviour
      description: If unclear from the above: What did you expect to happen instead?
    validations:
      required: false
 - type: markdown
   attributues:
     value: |
       **Please reproduce the problem, run nvidia-bug-report.sh, and attach the resulting nvidia-bug-report.log.gz to this issue (you can only do this after submitting this issue form).**